splch/slc.is/posts/bestWordleStrategy.md

 | 2           | ROATE | PULIS |       |
 | 3           | ROATE | PULIS | CHYND |

 I'm sure there are different approaches to determining the best starting word.
-Some people like the most vowels (in that case use `AUREI`) while others would prioritize positions (then choose `CARES`).
+Some people like the most vowels (in that case use `AUREI`) while others would prioritize positions (then choose `SLATE`).
 I think knocking out the most potential words would help me the most, so that's why I chose this method.

-A benefit of this is that after only two steps of exploitation, you have information about 10 unique letters.
-Another step will now put you at 15, over half of the alphabet.
+A benefit of this is that after only two steps of exploitation, you have information about ten unique letters.
+Another step will now put you at fifteen, over half of the alphabet.
 I hope this comes in handy and you enjoyed the read!